Fixing duplicatesIf you are seeing duplicates in CalenGoo, please try the following steps to fix them:

 But if the iOS calendar also contains your Google calendars, all your events will be displayed twice, because these calendars are synced twice with CalenGoo:

-you can use this program to remove them:
+you can use this program (on your own risk) to remove them:

-After starting it you should see this window:
+After starting it and signing in you should see this window:

-It will take the title, location, description, recurrence, reminders, attendees and start and end time into account.
-Afterward it will display the duplicates it has found:
+Select a calendar on the left and afterward click “Search duplicates” in the "Duplicates" tab to let it search in the selected calendar for duplicated events.
+It will take the title, location, description, reminders, recurrence, attendees and start and end time into account.
+Afterward it will display the duplicates it has found.

 Now click “Refresh” in Google Calendar to see if the duplicates have been removed: